Energy & Bio-Based Therapies

 |Health Diagnosing and Treating Practitioners||13.3%||$73,960|

-Biologically based therapies majors often go into careers where salaries can range from $63,000 to $86,000.
+Average salaries range from $63,340 to $85,600 (25th to 75th percentile) for careers related to biologically based therapies.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Energy & Bio-Based Therapies Major Jobs
+Amount of Education Required for Careers Related to Energy & Bio-Based Therapies

 |Some College Courses||10.3%|